scikit-beam/scikit-beam/doc/development/workflow/virtual_pythons.rst

 To use a new virtual environment you may need to activate it;
 `virtualenvwrapper`_ will try to automatically activate your new environment when you create it.
-Activation does two things (either of which you could do manually, though it would be inconvenient):
+Activation does three things (which you could do manually, though it would be inconvenient):

 * Put the ``bin`` directory for the virtual environment at the front of your